SarasotaBay.png

 • Scrapbooking

-The closer your creative activity is to your day job, the less likely you are to benefit from the full effects.
-That's because different activities stimulate different parts of the brain.
-When you engage in hobbies that diverge from what you are already doing in your daily life, however, you can protect neurons from dying and also stimulate the growth of new neurons as well!
+The closer your creative activity is to what you already do on a regular basis, the less likely you are to benefit from the full effects.
+That’s because different activities stimulate different parts of the brain.
+According to a study exploring how diverse leisure activities support cognitive health in older adults, engaging in hobbies that differ from your usual routines may help protect existing neurons and even promote the growth of new ones.

 3. Creativity Encourages Communication and Socialization